AbstractSDK/abstract/framework/docs/src/9_glossary.md

 ## Namespace

-A unique publishing domain for Abstract modules, associated with an Abstract account.
+A unique publishing domain for Abstract modules, associated with an Abstract Account.
 It's used to uniquely identify and monetize modules.

 ## Proxy Contract